apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 ![genome-groups-example.jpg](genome-groups-example.jpg)

+This shows that there are 3269 genes within the core genome of all genomes analysed.
+Between the __nepal__ and __haiti__ group there are 74 unique genes not shared with __c6707__.
+There are 4 unique genes to the __haiti__ group and there is 1 unique gene in c6706 not shared among any genomes.

 The statistics file __orthomcl-stats.txt__ shows some summary statistics about the OrthoMCL results.
 An example of this information is:

 ```